 Note: All of the information in this piece was researched and not personally experienced.
 I haven’t really been to Chiang Mai, but I have been to Thailand.
-This was a practice piece that I wrote when I was asked to write a sample travel piece.
-For those who have gone to Chiang Mai, did I paint an accurate picture of the place?
+This was a practice piece that I wrote to try my hand at travel writing.

 Going to Thailand’s ancient city of Chiang Mai, I visited the holy grounds of Wat Phrathat Doi Suthep.
 A colossal structure near the summit of Doi Suthep mountain, this temple towers over the city, easily standing out among the 700 Buddhist temples in the area.
 Drenched and lit with gold, I was sure that Midas would have envied this grand structure.